-Sanlam Corporate (SC) provides life insurance, investment and annuity products for group schemes and retirement funds.
+Sanlam Corporate (SC) provides life insurance, investment and annuity products mainly for group schemes and retirement funds.
+In addition to group schemes and retirement funds, there are some Sanlam Corporate investment products available for individual clients with investments on the Glacier platform.